Perspective | Trump’s campaign can be put on hold. Election Day can’t.

 At the moment, any discussion along those lines is speculative.
 But it is the job of campaign lawyers to plan for improbable scenarios.
 And it is crucial to understand the differences between what candidates and campaigns can choose to do and what is out of their hands and clearly delineated by federal law and the Constitution.

 In the early days of the republic, openly campaigning was considered unseemly.
 Candidates stayed at home during the election period.
-Debates — those now-expected events featuring the general election presidential candidates of the two major parties — started in 1960 with then-Sen. John F. Kennedy (D) and then-Vice President Richard M. Nixon (R).
+Debates — those now-expected events featuring the general election presidential candidates of the two major parties — started in 1960 with Sen. John F. Kennedy (D) and Vice President Richard M. Nixon (R).
 Now they’re a political institution, but they aren’t legally required.
-The debates are, in fact, sponsored by a private nonprofit commission created by leaders of the two major political parties, and have no official government sponsorship.
+The debates are, in fact, sponsored by a private nonprofit commission created by leaders of the two major political parties and have no official government sponsorship.

-The number of debates has stayed steady for several cycles: Three presidential debates and one vice-presidential debate in the final weeks of election season.
+The number of debates has stayed steady for several cycles: three presidential debates and one vice-presidential debate in the final weeks of election season.
 But that’s tradition, not law.
 Candidates participate voluntarily — partly because they’d be accused of hiding from their opponent and from public scrutiny if they didn’t.
 But debates are also a priceless (as in, free to the candidates) opportunity to make their pitch to huge numbers of voters (more than 70 million viewers watched last week’s debate in Cleveland).

-Once Trump and former vice president Joe Biden were formally nominated by their respective parties at this summer’s Republican and Democratic conventions, and their names transmitted by the parties to state election officials, the only event of legal significance left is Election Day, the date set more than 150 years ago by an act of Congress as “the Tuesday after the first Monday in the month of November.”
+Once Trump and former vice president Joe Biden were formally nominated by their respective parties at this summer’s Republican and Democratic conventions, and their names were transmitted by the parties to state election officials, the only event of legal significance left is Election Day, the date set more than 150 years ago by an act of Congress as “the Tuesday after the first Monday in the month of November.”
 Until then, if Trump remains ill, he could remain in seclusion in the White House or at Walter Reed National Military Medical Center with no adverse legal consequences to him or to our election calendar.

 Public appearances aren’t mandated, and debates can be rescheduled or reconsidered.
 This week, after the first debate and before Trump’s diagnosis was announced, the Commission on Presidential Debates announced that “additional structure” — possible adjustments to the rules — was under consideration for subsequent debates.
 And Trump pushed back on the idea: